EB-5 Visa Requirements 2025: Investment, Jobs & Process - EB5Investors.com

 Updated by Joe Barnett in May 2022

-Foreign investors must meet specific regulatory and United States Citizenship and Immigration (USCIS) requirements to obtain their permanent residency through the EB-5 visa program.
+Foreign investors must meet specific regulatory and United States Citizenship and Immigration (USCIS) requirements to obtain their green card through the EB-5 visa program.
 In general, the investor must meet capital investment amount requirements, job creation requirements, and ensure that the business receiving the investment qualifies for the EB-5 program, as specified under 8 C.F.R. § 204.6.
 EB-5 visa applicants, their spouse, and their children under 21 will obtain their permanent residency green card once all requirements have been successfully met and approved by the USCIS.

-Required EB-5 Investment Amount
+EB-5 Visa Investment

-Since the EB-5 Reform and Integrity Act of 2022, EB-5 visa applicants are typically required to make either a $800,000 or $1,050,000 capital investment amount into a U.S. commercial enterprise.
 The EB-5 investment can take the form of cash, inventory, equipment, secured indebtedness, tangible property, or cash equivalents and is valuated based on U.S. dollar fair-market value.

 EB-5 Job Creation Requirements